dicer2000/CS4760_Monitor/README.md

 - 2/25/2021 - Created project, Makefile, this readme file and got it all to compile; Built the static monitor library and got it to compile and work with make.
 - 2/26/2021 - Researched monitors; Started working up how it will integrated
-- 2/27/2021 - Added monitors and shared memory
+- 2/27/2021 - Added monitors and shared memory.
+As I told my wife, "Everything but the hard stuff."

 *©2021 Brett W. Huffman*